BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ### 3.1.2.
 Whitelist your Tags

-  Now follow the previous section [Whitelisting with a script](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#h-2111-for-races) and all of your tags.
+  Now follow the previous section [Whitelisting with a script](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#h-21-with-a-script) and enter all of your tags.

 ```lua
 if Mods.BG3SX then